 Paul was a Pharisee.
 They, along with the Sadducees, were keeping the Temple sacrifice of the Passover, which God never commanded.
 I am not saying it was not done in the Old Testament.
 I am saying God never commanded it!
 There is a big difference between the two.
 There are examples in the Old Testament of people sacrificing at the Temple.
 But you cannot find any place where God ever altered the commands regarding Passover (until Jesus kept it in the New Testament).
 Even then, He did not change the time.
 There is no word, anywhere in the Bible, of a change of time in the keeping of the Passover.
 There is only word regarding a change of symbols.

 Now, you wonder, "How could this ever happen?"
 That is, that someone like the apostle Paul could be so fooled.
 Brethren, Paul was no different than you and me.
 He was no different than anybody before conversion.
 He was deceived by Satan the devil.
 He grew up accepting what was in his society.
 Did you not grow up accepting Christmas and Easter?
 Well, these people grew up accepting a Temple sacrificed lamb, on the late afternoon of the fourteenth—something that does not appear in God's Word by way of command.
-However, it does record that it was done.
+It only records that it was done.

 The apostle Paul was just as much a victim of the deceptions of Satan as we.
 He, too, had to have the "scales" lifted from his eyes, so he could see the truth of God.